pnp/script-samples/scripts/get-spfx-apipermissions/README.md

 # GET API Permissions for SPFx solutions

-> This script is part of [SharePoint solutions as a spyware](https://pnp.github.io/blog/post/spfx-solutions-as-spyware/) series, focusing on risks associated with installing SPFx solutions and improving security posture of your tenant,^.
+> This script is part of [SharePoint solutions as a spyware](https://pnp.github.io/blog/post/spfx-solutions-as-spyware/) series, focusing on risks associated with installing SPFx solutions and improving security posture of your tenant.

 ## Summary